 Some lenders will want to carry out additional stress checks before they accept your application for another buy-to-let mortgage.
 These vary from one lender to the next, but typically:

 You’ll typically need existing landlord experience to increase the size of your portfolio to four or more.
-Some lenders have a minimum requirement of around two years experience
+Some lenders have a minimum requirement of around two years of experience

 The loan-to-value (LTV) may be reduced or spread across the portfolio, like the ICR